-- 1. If you select Both, do not attach an external monitor that supports only VGA mode (640x480 resolution).
+- If you select the LCD+External Display button, do not attach an external monitor that supports only VGA mode (640x480 resolution).
 Otherwise, the external monitor is scrambled and output is not displayed, or the screen might be damaged.
-Use External monitor instead. - 2.
+Use External Display instead. - 2.
+You can change the display output location by pressing Fn+F7. - 3.
 Set your monitor type and display device driver as follows:

-If you are attaching an SVGA monitor, refer "Display Modes" on page 63 for information on the supported color depth or resolution.
+If you are attaching an SVGA monitor, refer "Display Modes" on page 66 for information on the supported color depth or resolution.